meinside/meinside.github.io/_posts/2016-12-28-How-to-use-Alcatel-L800-on-Raspberry-Pi-Zero.md

 # 1. Plug L800 into Raspberry Pi

-I booted my Raspberry Pi up and plugged L800.
+I booted my Pi Zero up and plugged L800.

 With `lsusb`, I could see it in the list: